mercadopago/checkout-payment-sample/README.md

 https://github.com/user-attachments/assets/f7defe58-d2c9-4761-9c1e-f923f7cb4311

 The payment button is currently in a migration process.
 The integration structure will soon change for all countries, but the current one will continue to work.
-For now, it is only available for Chile.
+For now, it is only available for Chile, Colombia, Mexico, Peru, and Uruguay.

 https://github.com/user-attachments/assets/b1ac8921-d3a1-4b72-9f5e-03e8d8343882